turingschool/front-end-curriculum/lessons/redux-round-two.md

   - List of Todos
   - Todo Item
   - Filter(s)
-  - Footer
+  - FilterMenu

 Let's break down what our information each component might need to render, and what events (aka "actions") it needs to listen for.

 **AddTodoForm:**
-  State:
+- State: 'todos'
-    - None.
-(It's an input field and a button.
-Nothing about the rendering is changed based on user interaction)
+  - In this example, I'll be using the length of the array of todos to create a unique ID every time we create a new Todo

-  -Actions: "ADD_TODO"
+- Actions: "ADD_TODO"

-   We have a form with a submit button, on click we need it to grab the value from the input field.
-Our action object would look something like this:
+   We have a form with a submit button, on click we need it to grab the value from the input field and assign itself a unique ID.

+   In vanilla React, this would probably be a "handleClick" method that gets sent back up to the parent App component.

+   Using Redux, our click event grabs the `handleClick` method sent down as a prop, and needs to hit an action that would return something like this:

 ```js
   {